wadudmiah/fortran-modernisation-workshop/README.md

 ### How do I get set up? ###

-Packages and RPMs that are required for this workshop:
+Packages and RPMs (for RedHat based Linux) that are required for this workshop:

 * netcdf, netcdf-devel, netcdf-fortran, netcdf-fortran-devel, hdf5, hdf5-devel, nco
 * plplot, plplot-devel, plplot-libs, plplot-fortran-devel